elymsyr/mazevil/README.md

 The traversal of the game environment is guided by the Greedy Best-First Search Algorithm, chosen for its optimal balance between speed and computational efficiency.
 As the player navigates through the dungeon rooms, the algorithm dynamically searches for the shortest path to the key, taking into account the layout and obstacles within each room.
 This algorithm excels at identifying the most promising path by prioritizing moves that seem to bring the player closer to the goal.
 The ultimate aim is to ensure a seamless and efficient exploration process, where the player is consistently directed toward the next closest dungeon room.

+**Update**: Randomly walking is tested.
+It will be improved or path finding algorithm will be tested later.

 ### Mapping

 To effectively navigate and visit different dungeon rooms, the system must maintain an updated map of the discovered rooms and pathways.
 The script [path.py](TF%20Model\Project\path.py) is integral to this mapping process, continuously analyzing the screen to track the player's progress.
 While inactive traps are marked as safe paths, the script updates the current screen's data, which is stored in an array.
 As the player moves through the game, both the values and dimensions of another array—initialized at the start of the game—are updated to reflect the changing environment.
 Although a basic SLAM (Simultaneous Localization and Mapping) algorithm could be implemented to enhance this mapping, the project is currently in the early stages of development, with more advanced features yet to be realized.

+**Update**: Still do not know how to do ?

 **Examples of Path Detection (An Early Version):**